cxmeel/sift/README.md

 - Organised tests. `*.spec` files are now alongside their source files, making it easier to locate them.
 - Documentation is now generated using [@upliftgames' moonwave][upliftgames/moonwave] (Docusaurus).
 This makes it quick and easy to add new documentation, and provides a pleasant experience for the user.
 - Built-in TypeScript typings.

-## What's New?

-### Arrays (Lists)

-- `at`: Get an element at a specific index (negative indices are supported).
-- `difference`: Returns an array of values that are in the first array, but not in the other arrays.
-- `differenceSymmetric`: Returns an array of values that are in the first array, but not in the other arrays, and vice versa.
-- `freeze`: Freeze an array.
-- `freezeDeep`: Freeze an array and all nested arrays.
-- `is`: Check if the passed value is an array.
-- `shuffle`: Shuffle the elements of an array to a random order.

-### Dictionaries

-- `entries`: Get the entries of a dictionary as an array of key-value pairs.
-- `freeze`: Freeze a dictionary.
-- `freezeDeep`: Freeze a dictionary and all nested dictionaries.
-- `fromEntries`: Create a dictionary from an array of key-value pairs.

-### Sets

-- `count`: Get the number of elements in a set.
-- `difference`: Returns a set of values that are in the first set, but not in the other sets.
-- `differenceSymmetric`: Returns a set of values that are in the first set, but not in the other sets, and vice versa.